 This is when Old French was first recognized as an oral language.
 Nonetheless, it still was very different from the French we speak today - its birth would take place a few decades later.

 During the Middle Ages, Latin continued to be the prevailing language in religion, education, and law.
 However, beginning from the 10th century, the vernacular language Old French started taking over written communication.
-By the 14th century, it came to be known as the langue d'oïl, contrasting with the langue d'oc or “Occitan” in the south of France.
+By the 14th century, it came to be known as the langue d'oïl, contrasting with the langue d'oc or “Occitan” in the southern France.

-Poems were written in the various French dialects as early as the end of the 11th century.
+Epic poems were written in the various French dialects as early as the end of the 11th century.
 For example, the Song of Roland, an epic poem that is one of the most emblematic examples of the French culture of this time, was written in the Anglo-Norman dialect of Old French.

 What remnants of the old French exist today in modern French?
 Many things.
 For example, various complicated diphthongs such as the -eau, with the pronunciation of which many beginning learners struggle today.